 Why Some Homeowners In Tampa Confuse Plantation Blinds And Plantation Shutters04/19/2016Eric Ramsey When Tampa homeowners ask us for a quote, some ask for plantation blinds.
-But plantation blinds isn’t the right name of the window treatment they want.That’s because when people say “plantation blinds”, they actually mean plantation shutters.“Plantation” is commonly associated with interior shutters.
+They don’t realize that plantation blinds isn’t the right name of the window treatment they want.That’s because what most people refer to as “plantation blinds” are actually plantation shutters.“Plantation” is commonly associated with interior shutters.
 Blinds aren’t.
-And the word “plantation” refers to the style of the window treatment as it relates to the size of the horizontal louvers.Blinds have thin horizontal slats that are usually called slats.
-But these slats are not thick enough or wide enough to be “plantation” style.Even some blind companies call blinds “plantation,” although that term has been associated with interior louvered shutters.
+And the word “plantation” describes the style of the window treatment as it relates to the size of the horizontal louvers.Blinds’ thin horizontal slats are not thick enough or wide enough to be “plantation” style.Even some blind companies call blinds “plantation,” although that term has been associated with interior louvered shutters.
 Plantation style shutters might be mistaken for blinds at a glance.
-But these two window treatments differ in numerous ways.How Plantation Shutters Are Different From Blinds Plantation Shutters Last Longer Than BlindsPremium plantation shutters can be built from reclaimed wood, synthetic wood, or hardwood.
-Any of these materials make for a sturdy window treatment that outlasts blinds by decades.
-And when the paint on your shutters is infused with UV stabilizers, your plantation shutters will not lose their original color.Unlike shutters, blinds may have a rod to move the slats.
-And they have a series of cords to hold the slats up.
-These two elements, as well as the thin slats, are notorious for breaking.Blinds don’t give you control over temperature and light.
+But the differences between these two window treatments are numerous.How Plantation Shutters Are Different From Blinds Plantation Shutters Last Longer Than BlindsPremium plantation shutters can be built from reclaimed wood, synthetic wood, or hardwood.
+Any of these materials make for a sturdy window treatment that lasts for many more years than a blind.
+And when you get shutters with UV stabilizer-infused paint, your plantation shutters will not lose their original color.Unlike shutters, blinds have a series of cords that hold the slats up.
+And most have a wand to adjust the slats.
+Those two elements, as well as the thin slats, are notorious for breaking.Blinds don’t give you control over temperature and light.
 And they are likely to yellow over extended periods of sun exposure, which is not the case with quality shutters.They’re Highly Energy EfficientThe material a window treatment is made from greatly affects its energy efficiency.
 Plantation shutters, with their wood and synthetic wood louvers, are known to be the most energy efficient window treatment in Tampa.
 And it’s Polywood®’s exclusive weatherstripping that’s made to help seal off airflow.
 That’s how Polywood is 1600% more energy efficient than an aluminum blind.When the blind is closed, there’s room on both sides of the blind where air can flow.
 There are holes where the cords are.
 And the slats aren’t tight against each other.
-These issues make blinds less energy efficient compared to well-built plantation shutters.They Accentuate The Shape Of Your WindowAnother thing to keep in mind is that a rectangle is the only shape blinds are available in.
+These issues make blinds less energy efficient compared to well-built plantation shutters that close with little to no gaps.They Accentuate The Shape Of Your WindowAnother thing to keep in mind is that a rectangle is the only shape blinds are available in.
 And when you have windows that are octagonal, circular, arched, or triangular, blinds will hide the shape rather than highlight it.Plantation shutters however are perfect for specialty shaped windows.
 They are custom built to account for every arch, angle, and corner.
 The completed product is a window treatment that operates smoothly.
 And it will look beautiful and makes the window shape pop.They Give Your Home A Custom LookYes, you can get blinds in an array of finishes, colors, and textures.
 They can even be cordless and motorized.
-But no matter what combination you pick, blinds don’t look as custom as shutters do.Plantation shutters in Tampa are available in reclaimed wood, Polywood, and Ovation® wood.
-And there’s over 300,000 ways to customize these window treatments so they fit your décor.Shutters are usually installed with a frame that accentuates the corners of the window and highlights the shutter panels.
+But no matter how you mix and match their options, blinds don’t look as custom as shutters do.Plantation shutters in Tampa are available in reclaimed wood, Polywood, and Ovation® wood.
+And there’s over 300,000 ways to customize these window treatments so they fit your décor.Shutters are usually installed with a frame that highlights the shutter panels and accentuates the corners.
 The plantation shutters become a fashion statement that wows.
-And as a permanent fixture, they adds to your home’s appraisal value.One unique way for custom window coverings is plantationshutters built from reclaimed wood.
+And as a permanent feature of your home, they adds to its appraisal value.One unique way for custom window coverings is plantationshutters built from reclaimed wood.
 No two shutter panels - no two shutter louvers - have identical holes, colors, or marks.
-It’s the ultimate custom window treatment you’ve been looking for in the Tampa area.Schedule A Consultation Before You Buy Window Treatments In TampaThe first step in picking the best window treatments is doing your research.
+It’s the ultimate custom window treatment you’ve been looking for in the Tampa area.Schedule A Consultation Before You Buy Window Treatments In TampaDoing your research is the first step in selecting the best window treatments.
 It’s helped you figure out the differences between blinds and plantation shutters.
 So before you buy window treatments, set up a consultation with one of our experts in Tampa.
 We’ll bring samples of products right to your doorstep and guide you in ordering the one that works best for your windows.
 Even if you call it plantation blinds, we’ll know what you mean.
 Give us a call at 813-580-7288 or fill out the form below to get started!